Tips for travelling with kids

 5. Baggage hack

 Infants can travel with one piece of checked baggage, up to 10 kg in weight, free of charge.
 And you know what?
-You are permitted to combine your 20 kg of checked baggage with the 10 kg of your infant's checked luggage allowance, ending up with a total of 30 kg allowed checked baggage.
+If you have purchased checked baggage for yourself, you are permitted to combine your 20 kg with the 10 kg of your infant's free checked baggage allowance, ending up with a total of 30 kg allowed checked baggage.

 6. Use the extra space under your seat